Seia-Soto/branch/README.md

 ### Unique identifiers

 The unique identifiers are used to reduce the difficulty of query.
-Having only primary key can make more hard system to query up.
+Having only primary key can make more hard system to query up in general from my experience.

-- ai/nanoid
-- snowflake

-Both implementation of randomness string are good to use, however, still thinking about.
+However, in recent research about relational database, primary key does and now I know that it's better to use primary key instead of third party UUID to create parties between rows.

 # LICENSE